 Fencing your site

 Part of your land preparation activity for planting trees is getting fences set up.
-The type of fencing you need depends on your terrain, what you’re planting and what you might be trying to keep away from your trees.
+The type of fencing you need depends on your terrain, what you’re planting and what you want to keep away from your trees.

 Before you fence your site